Securing SQL Server

 Secured Enclaves

-Secured enclaves are a new feature in SQL Server 2019 and Azure SQL Database which allow you to perform operations on encrypted data without decrypting it first.
+Secured enclaves allow you to perform operations on encrypted data without decrypting it first, including pattern matching, range comparisons, sorting, and joins.

 Performance Implications